centrahq/api-documentation/user/pages/03.guides/02.erp-integration/docs.md

 </SOAP-ENV:Envelope>
 ```

-### Notes

-The response you get when you try this can contain a lot of data in the `<ns1:events>` if there are events in the event queue.
+[notice-box=info] The response you get when you try this may contain a data payload in the `<ns1:events>` if there are events in the event queue. [/notice-box]

 ## Markets